oduvexu/starstruck/README.md

 ### Jerry
 Jerry was the Club Team's first robot.
 Jerryrigged together for a scrimmage held at the College of Southern Maryland in November 2016.

+### Tom
+Jerry's counterpart.
+An improved design based off the lessons learned from the November Scrimmage.
+Code for this robot was modified from Jerry's original code.